cherries-to/Cherry-Tree-TV/README.md

 # Features

 - Use your phone as a remote
-- Add shows to your library
+- Add movies & shows to your library
 - Send friend requests to users

 # To-do

-- [ ] Movies support
+- [x] Movies support
 - [ ] Friend chats
 - [ ] Watch parties